This exceptional location offers many interesting sights

 Pack your swimwear: The traditional Berlin “bathing spot” can be found on the eastern banks of lake Großer Wannsee, only 2.5 km from the Blumenfisch guest house.

-The Cold War and the Fall of the Berlin Wall in '89: The Glienicker Bridge over the river Havel not only connects the cities Berlin and Potsdam, was one of the most renowned monuments of the Cold War.
-What once became known as a point of exchange for secret agents of both political systems (East and West Germany) today forms part of the UNESCO World Heritage Site of the “Palaces and parks of Potsdam and Berlin”.
+The Cold War and the Fall of the Berlin Wall in 1989: The Glienicker Bridge not only connects the cities of Berlin and Potsdam, but is also one of the most renowned monuments of the Cold War.

 End of Königstraße, 14109 Berlin